Get Involved

 Weekly updates and actions to support the passage of priority bills for birds

-Track the progress of Audubon Washington's priority bills below.
+Track the progress of Audubon Washington's priority bills below during this short 2024 legislative session.

 Note: we’ve broken the following table into “top priorities” and “other priority legislation."
 If there are bills you think we should be tracking, please let us know!